floresjmjr/e-commerceApp-react-aws/README.md

 * CSS
 * JavaScript
 * React
-* *I'm currently learning redux and will make changes to this app incorporating redux.

 ### Back-end
 * No backend currently but will be using AWS Lambda functions (FaaS) soon to process the payment as the app gets developed further so the app can have a serverless architecture.